• Menu

 Hit Up one of Vancouver’s Best Museums

 Vancouver does have a little more to offer in the culture category.
-You can start by stopping at one of the city’s best museums – one of Vancouver’s best rainy-day activities
+You can start by stopping at one of Vancouver’s best museums – one of Vancouver’s best rainy-day activities

 If you’re travelling with kids, you should consider booking a trip to Science World or the H.R MacMillan Space Centre.
 And if you’re new to the city, the Museum of Vancouver or Maritime Museum will grant you a quick bachelor’s degree in civic history.

-However, if you’re looking for a uniquely British Columbian experience – I’d recommend going to a museum dedicated to the province’s Indigenous peoples.
+However, if you’re looking for a unique Vancouver spring experience – I’d recommend going to a museum dedicated to the province’s Indigenous peoples.
 The fantastic Bill Reid Gallery is located right in the heart of downtown.

 Finally, UBC’s Museum of Anthropology is arguably the best place to view Coastal First Nation art.